9 Ways to Stop Sweating So Much

 Chamomile is one of the best herbs for eliminating stress and promoting relaxation.
 Both things that contribute to sweating too much.
 Chamomile can also aid in digestion and get rid of body odor.

-How to reduce sweat and stress with chamomile… Drink two to three cups of chamomile tea each day to stay calm and fresh smelling.
+How to stop sweating and reduce stress with chamomile… Drink two to three cups of chamomile tea each day to stay calm and fresh smelling.
 Remember, less stress and anxiety can lead to less sweat.

 You might also place a few drops of chamomile oil into your bath water for a nice chamomile soak.